jmblog/nuxt-netlify-http2-server-push/README.md

 Just run `nuxt generate` or call `nuxt.generate()`.

 This module will generate a `_headers` file in the root of the `dist` directory.
-If you already have the `_headers` file, the additional lines will be appended to it.
+If you have your own `_headers` file, the additional lines will be appended to it.

 Please read https://www.netlify.com/blog/2017/07/18/http/2-server-push-on-netlify/
 for more details about HTTP/2 Server Push on Netlify.